 How did it start?

 In the late ‘90s, Robert Ramussen was asked by then-LEGO Group CEO, Kjeld Kirk Kristiansen, to explore how LEGO bricks could help a company improve its strategic planning, communication, and creative thinking.
-Rasmussen, a former math teacher and school principal, was already part of the LEGO family, leading product development for the Education Devision, which focused solely on children.
+Rasmussen, a former maths teacher and school principal, was already part of the LEGO family, leading product development for the Education Devision, which focused solely on children.
 What started as a project to be completed in his spare time became a defining career shift for Rasmussen, and Lego Serious Play (LSP) was born.

 How does it work?